BlueBrain/neurodamus/README.rst

 Docker container
 ================
-Alternaltively, you can start directly a neurodamus docker container where all the packages are built.
+Alternatively, you can start directly a neurodamus docker container where all the packages are built.
 With the container, you can build your mod files and run simulations.
 See instructions in `docker/README.md <https://github.com/BlueBrain/neurodamus/blob/main/docker/README.md>`_.